 While you are sure to know of some of the greatest hits of a San Francisco to Seattle road trip — including the wineries of Napa Valley, California’s giant redwoods, and the hip vibes of Portland — there are so many places to stop on a road trip between these two great cities (or even on a San Francisco to Portland drive) that are very much worth exploring.

-While our recent travels in the USA terminated in San Francisco, we’ve compiled a comprehensive list of the best stops on the Seattle to San Francisco drive with the help of some other travel writers.
+Though the distance from San Francisco to Seattle is about 800 miles when you don’t venture from the Interstate-5, there is a compelling argument to prolong your trip and do some epic sightseeing while on the way.
+Because of this, we’ve compiled a comprehensive list of the best stops on the Seattle to San Francisco drive with the help of some other travel writers.

 20 Stops on the San Francisco to Seattle Drive